Gene Lipscomb: Death and legacy

 On May 10, 1963, Lipscomb went out on the streets of Baltimore, Maryland.
 According to his companion of that night in Tim Black, they partied with women until 3am before trying heroin.
 Black stated that Lipscomb had been using it multiple times a week for the previous six months, with Black being his dealer.
 When Lipscomb tried the heroin, he began drooling according to Black, and it was only after failing to awaken him that he took him to a hospital.
 The autopsy revealed that Libscomb died of an overdose of heroin with fresh needle marks along with a fatty liver.
 He was pronounced dead just before 8am at Lutheran Hospital.
 He was only 31 years old when he died, cutting short what would have been a Hall of Fame career.

-Friends of Lipscomb could not believe it happened to him due to his professed fear of needles, with some believing that he was the victim of a homicide for robbery.
+Friends of Lipscomb disbelieved the story due to his professed fear of needles, with some believing that he was the victim of a homicide for robbery.
+Teammate and good friend Johnny Sample said he had never known Lipscomb to touch narcotics, and that Lipscomb had told him the day of his death that he had just cashed an unexpected check for $750 and was "going to have a little fun".
+Sample speculated that Lipscomb had been flashing cash around and buying drinks for people, met strangers who later took advantage of him being drunk, injected him with heroin, and robbed him.
+Sample noted that the injection marks were in Lipscomb's right arm, and that Lipscomb was right-handed, making it unlikely that the narcotics were self-injected, adding further doubt to Black's story.

 Before his body was moved for burial, thousands went to his viewing in Baltimore, reportedly stretching multiple city blocks even when it was set to close at 10pm.
 His funeral was held in Detroit to a crowd of over a thousand people composed of teammates and loved ones.
 He was buried at Lincoln Park Memorial Cemetery.

 The Professional Football Researchers Association named Lipscomb to the PFRA Hall of Very Good Class of 2006.
 Lipscomb was inducted into the Michigan Sports Hall of Fame in 2012.
 In 2019, Lipscomb was selected as a finalist for the NFL's 100th Anniversary Team.
 Lipscomb was a senior nominee for the Class of 2025 of the Pro Football Hall of Fame.